If you own a dog, it’s time to practice some serious dog mothering. Because “eat your vegetables” isn’t just for people …

 But if Phase II detoxification doesn’t keep up, the freaky new toxins can wreak havoc with your dog.

-Sulforaphane is a potent activator of phase II liver detoxification.
-It also activates enzymes that protect your dog’s cells from DNA damage from carcinogens and inflammatory toxins.
+Sulforaphane is a potent activator of phase II liver detoxification (10).
+It also activates enzymes that protect your dog’s cells from DNA damage by carcinogens and inflammatory toxins.

 When it comes to liver health, sulforaphane is one of the top contenders.

 3. Sulforaphane Is A Potent Antioxidant

 I mentioned that sulforaphane is a potent activator of the Nrf2 pathway (4).
 Nrf2 is a protein that lives in every one of your dog’s cells.
 When it’s activated, it fires critical anti-inflammatory and antioxidant actions throughout the entire body by activating antioxidant enzymes.
 One of the most important is glutathione.

 Many antioxidants will increase Nrf2 and glutathione activity … but what sets sulforaphane apart is that it’s a potent activator of Nrf2.